Antiplatelet therapy

 Do I need to pay special attention to diet or medication timing when taking antiplatelet drugs?

-It is generally recommended to take antiplatelet drugs at a fixed time to maintain stable blood drug levels, such as taking them at the same time daily with meals or on an empty stomach, depending on the specific medication.
+It is generally recommended to take antiplatelet medications at the same time each day to maintain stable blood drug levels, such as with meals or on an empty stomach, depending on the specific drug.
 Avoid combining with monoamine oxidase inhibitors or alcohol to reduce gastric mucosal irritation.
-Consult your doctor for personalized advice based on your health status.
+Consult your doctor for personalized advice and adjustments based on your health status.

-If I notice gum bleeding or skin bruising, does that mean the therapy is working?
+If I notice gum bleeding or skin bruising, does that mean the antiplatelet therapy is working?

-Minor bleeding signs may be normal reactions to platelet inhibition, but if bleeding persists or worsens (such as blood in stool, urine, or severe headache), seek medical attention immediately.
-Your doctor will assess whether to adjust the medication dose or switch to another treatment.
+Minor bleeding signs may be normal responses to platelet inhibition, but if bleeding persists or worsens (such as blood in stool, urine, or severe headache), seek medical attention immediately.
+Your doctor will assess the severity and may adjust the medication dose or switch therapies.

 Should I suspend exercise or daily activities during antiplatelet therapy?

-Light exercise such as walking or yoga can be maintained, but high-impact activities or those prone to causing trauma should be avoided.
-If invasive procedures like endoscopy or tooth extraction are needed, inform healthcare providers in advance to evaluate bleeding risks and adjust medication timing accordingly.
+Light activities such as walking or yoga are generally safe, but high-impact or trauma-prone activities should be avoided.
+If invasive procedures like endoscopy or tooth extraction are planned, inform your healthcare provider beforehand to evaluate bleeding risks and adjust medication timing accordingly.

 How long is the typical duration of antiplatelet therapy?
 Can I stop it on my own?

-The duration depends on the disease; for example, post-myocardial infarction patients may require long-term use, while those with temporary thrombotic risk may stop after a few months.
-Do not stop medication on your own; it should be discontinued gradually under a doctor’s guidance to avoid increasing cardiovascular event risks.
+The duration depends on the disease; for example, post-myocardial infarction patients may require long-term therapy, while others at temporary risk may stop after a few months.
+Do not discontinue medication without medical advice; your doctor will evaluate thrombotic risks and guide gradual discontinuation to prevent cardiovascular events.

 Will herbal medicines or vitamin supplements affect the efficacy of antiplatelet therapy?

-Some herbal supplements (such as ginkgo and fish oil) may enhance anticoagulant effects and increase bleeding risk; excessive vitamin K intake may reduce the effectiveness of some drugs.
-Always inform your healthcare provider before using any over-the-counter medicines or supplements to avoid drug interactions.
+Some herbal supplements (like ginkgo or fish oil) may enhance anticoagulant effects and increase bleeding risk; excessive vitamin K intake may reduce drug effectiveness.
+Always inform your healthcare provider before using any non-prescription drugs or supplements to avoid interactions.